superflows-dev/react-sf-themes/README.md

 <br />

+## Theme

+Theme is a set of:
+- Variants
+- Types
-## Colors
+- Colors

+### Variants

+Superflows is designed using Bootstrap, naturally the variants are same as Bootstrap's.
+- Primary
+- Secondary
+- Danger
+- Success
+- Warning
+- Info
+- Light
+- Dark

+### Types

+Types are also inspired from Bootstrap, but considerably simplified.
+- Filled
+- Outlined

-### Types of Colors
+### Colors

 Superflows is designed using Bootstrap, naturally the color theme follows the Bootstrap's default color theme as well.
-Following color-types are defined:
+Following colors are defined:

 | Variant      | Background Color  | Text Color         |
 |--------------|-------------------|--------------------|